suman/interview-preparation-content/README.md

-Note: I made notes and did code pratices during the prepartion for interview of solution architect, these info might be perfectly articulated, if you found any errors and want to give any suggestion please ping at sumanbogati@gmail.com
+Note: I made notes and did code pratices during the prepartion for interview of solution architect, these info are not perfectly articulated, if you found any errors and want to give any suggestion please ping at sumanbogati@gmail.com

 # ES6 Features